-What is nearshoring
+What is Nearshoring

 Having constant access to quality talent is vital to sustaining the growth of your business.
 But local talent pools can be quite limited, especially if you work in an industry with fast-rising demand for skilled labour.
 So, it makes perfect sense for business owners to tap into other, more-readily available talent markets nearshore.